 By investing in youth political engagement today, Africa can ensure a more prosperous and equitable tomorrow.

-By creating enabling environments and investing in youth leadership, Africa can harness the full potential of its demographic dividend and pave the way for a more resilient and prosperous continent.
+Through creating enabling environments and investing in youth leadership, Africa can harness the full potential of its demographic dividend.
+These steps would pave the way for a more resilient and prosperous continent.

 Add comment